Governance & Sustainability

 The roles of the Chairman and Managing Director are separate.
 The non-executive Chairman’s responsibilities include overseeing the governance process, provide board leadership on policy formation and decision-making, as well as ensuring that appropriate steps are taken to provide effective communication with stakeholders.
 The Managing Director is responsible for overseeing the development and operations of the Group’s businesses, and implementing corporate strategies and objectives adopted by the Board.

-The Board sets the minimum standards of conduct and personal behaviour; to maintain a uniform set of values and ethics within the Group.
-An updated Group-wide code of ethics and code of conduct was adopted by the Board in 2018, and embedded in the respective Group employee handbooks.
-A whistleblower policy adopted by the Company in 2015 is incorporated in the employee handbook, and has also been adopted by the respective business units throughout the Group.
-The policy was updated in 2022 and is now known as the ‘Whistleblowing Policy and Procedures’.
+The Board sets the minimum standards of conduct and personal behaviour to maintain a uniform set of values and ethics within the Group.
+An updated Group-wide code of ethics and conduct was adopted by the Board in 2018, which is embedded in the respective Group employee handbooks.
+This was further updated and approved by the Board in March 2024.
+A set of ‘Whistleblowing Policy and Procedures’ has been adopted by the respective business units throughout the Group, and is incorporated in the employee handbook.
+It is also available on the Company’s website: https://www.ppbgroup.com/index.php/governance-sustainability/ code-policies/whistleblowing-policy-and-procedures

 Anti-bribery and corruption

 The ABAC P&Ps sets out PPB’s stance against bribery and corruption, managing conflicts of interest, policy on gifts, hospitality and entertainment, donations and sponsorship, handling facilitation payment requests and whistleblowing.
-In 2022, the Group implemented a ’No Gift Policy’.
 The Board is responsible for the oversight of the ABAC/ Integrity programme, and has delegated authority and day-to-day decisions to the Group Integrity Steering Committee.

 All Directors and employees attended the annual ABAC training session conducted by the Company’s Risk Management and Integrity Department during the year.